Challenging Gifts and Transfers of $$$ Caused by Lack of Capacity, Financial Exploitation and Undue Influence

 - Multi-Infarct Dementia (MID) – MID also is known as vascular dementia.
 While it can be treated, there is no known cure.
 MID is a result of small strokes in the brain.

-Contesting “Gifts” and Transferring of $$$ on the Basis of Undue Influence
+Contesting “Gifts” and Transferring of $$$ Based on Undue Influence

 To be a valid gift and make a voluntary transfer of money in New Jersey, four elements must be found to exist: